Deep low bringing gales for North Island, warnings issued

 A deep low over the Tasman Sea is bringing gale-force winds to the North Island today and heavy rain to parts of the country.

-Auckland's Harbour Bridge was briefly closed to traffic both ways this afternoon, with drivers asked to detour via the Western Ring Route.
+Auckland's Harbour Bridge was briefly closed multiple times to traffic both ways this afternoon, with drivers asked to detour via the Western Ring Route.

-Waka Kotahi tweeted about 10 minutes later: "The bridge has now RE-OPENED".

-"Lane closures and temporary speed restrictions remain in place.
-Motorcycles and high-sided vehicles are advised to use the Western Ring Route at this time."

 MetService has issued strong wind watches for large parts of the North Island, with gusts expected to reach 120km/h in some places.